VF-Creating-Wide/Data-Analysis-Practice-Plus-Self-study/README.md

-# leetcode-practice
+# Code-self-study
-A collection of LeetCode solutions with notes for SQL, Python, and data analysis interview preparation.
+- A collection of LeetCode solutions with notes for SQL, Python, and data analysis interview preparation.
+- Notes and records from learning Python through personal projects.
+- Something fun maybe.